harshjaiswal556/ahead-redesign/README.md

 The project utilizes various animations to create a dynamic and visually appealing user interface.
 These animations include [list the types of animations used, e.g., scroll animations, fade-ins, etc.].

-## Deployment

-The project is deployed on Vercel for easy access.
-You can view the live version at [your-vercel-url](vercel-url).